AppleNewtonRepositories/NewTen/README.md

 ### Download

-A pre-built binary can be downloaded from https://www.dropbox.com/s/jvf7ym0jnb7ador/NewTen.zip?dl=0
+A pre-built binary can be downloaded from [the releases page](https://github.com/pablomarx/NewTen/releases).

 Requires an Intel Mac running Mac OS X 10.6 or above.